wTristaan/auto-satisfying-tiktok/README.md

 ## Description

-Auto-Satisfying-TikTok is a tool that creates satisfying videos using Pygame to animate a ball trying to escape from multiple circles in rhythm with MIDI music.
-The program also overlays the most viewed Twitch clip from the previous day, then generates a video in 1080x1920 at 60 FPS that auto-uploads to TikTok, YouTube, and Dailymotion.
+Auto-Satisfying-TikTok is a tool that creates satisfying videos using Pygame to animate a ball trying to escape from multiple circles.
+The program also overlays the most viewed Twitch clip from the previous day, then generates a video in 720x1080 at 60 FPS that auto-uploads to TikTok, YouTube, and Dailymotion.

 ## Features

 - Generate satisfying videos with Pygame
-- Synchronize with MIDI music
 - Integrate the most viewed Twitch clip from the previous day
-- Generate videos in 1080x1920 at 60 FPS
+- Generate videos in 720x1080 at 60 FPS
 - Auto-upload to TikTok, YouTube, and Dailymotion

 ## Requirements